p-chandra/How-To-Website/README.md

 ## Step 3 Make website public
 Congrats on making it this far.
-Now you want to show your friend youre new shitty website but there is a problem.
+Now you want to show your imaginary friends your new "amazing" website but there is a problem.
 You most likely don't have a static ip address and the DHCP will make sure that your ip address changes every now and then.
 You can either call your internet service provider(ISP) and ask for a static IP address and if that doesn't work then sign up for https://www.noip.com/ and create a hostname under dynamic dns (DDNS).
 Now sign into your ISP domain and mess with the settings.
-You will need to
+You will need too

 - set up port forwarding tcp/udp 80 (80 is default for HTTP)
 - set up port forwarding tcp/udp 22 (22 is default for SSH if you want to remote into your pi from anywhere)